Automatic switching between Natural and PALC

 This is one of the continuation methods implemented in the package.
 It is set by the option AutoSwitch() in continuation.
 See also AutoSwitch for more information.

-This algorithm uses a Natural continuation when the branch is "horizontal" and switches to PALC otherwise.
+This algorithm uses a Natural continuation when the branch is "horizontal" and switches to PALC (or other which cab be specified) otherwise.

 Example